azidhmaulana/Notes-V.II/README.md

 # Notes-V.II

-This web application is built using React as part of the submission for the Fundamental Web Application Development with React course on Dicoding.
-In this project, I implemented property validation, client routing, component lifecycle, React Context, and React Hooks to create a functional and efficient application.

 # Web Application - React

 This web application is a submission for the **Belajar Fundamental Aplikasi Web dengan React** course on Dicoding.
 The goal of this project is to build a web application that applies the concepts learned during the course, including property validation, client routing, component lifecycle, context, and hooks.